 Manuals are usually easy to find online so that should probably not be in the deciding factor bucket.

-There are more how to YouTube videos on the Domestic brand....so if you are a visual learner like I am, there are more videos out there to help you learn to use that machine vs. the other.
+There are more how to YouTube videos on the Domestic brand....so if you are a visual learner like I am, there are more videos out there to help you learn to use that machine vs.

 Post back what you decide!!
 You can always take the free one and if it doesn't work, sell it for parts on eBay and sell the cabinet to someone who wants to do a flea market flip project and then use the money for the next one to come down the path!